Mastering Search Intent for Effective Lead Generation in SEO

 4. Commercial Search Intent

 People start looking at products and services before they are prepared to buy.
 They do this when they want to find out more information about a brand, a product, or a service.
-They narrowed their options to a few after moving through the investigative stage of their research.
+After moving through the investigative stage of their research, they narrowed their options to a few.

-Customers routinely contrast products and brands to get the best solution for their needs.
+Customers routinely contrast products and brands to get the best solution.

-Let’s go further in order to find a solution for how to identify terms with a commercial intent:
+Let’s go further to find a solution for how to identify terms with a commercial intent:

-• Wordstream’s keyword tool: Simply enter the keyword here and then type it into the search box.
+• Wordstream’s keyword tool: Enter the keyword here and then type it into the search box.

 Wordstream tool